Response to the draft delegated act on Intelligent Speed Assistance (ISA)

 ETSC welcomes the draft delegated act, however, calls on the European Commission to incorporate the following changes, in order to ensure an effective system that is acceptable to drivers.

 - The cascade acoustic warning should be removed as a possible feedback mode for the speed limit warning function.
-Studies have repeatedly shown that advisory ISA systems are not effective.
+There is no research available that proves its effectiveness – a requirement in the GSR.

-- Moreover, a 2020 study on suitable human-machine interfaces (HMI) for ISA showed that acoustic warnings were regarded by drivers as the most annoying HMI variant.
+- A 2020 study on suitable human-machine interfaces (HMI) for ISA showed that acoustic warnings were regarded by drivers as the most annoying HMI variant.

-- A vibrating pedal should not be included as a possible feedback mode for the haptic warning, as the same study showed that it was not a suitable HMI for ISA.
+- A vibrating pedal should not be included as a possible feedback mode for the haptic warning, as the 2020 HMI for ISA study showed that it was not a suitable HMI for ISA.

 - The event-based performance requirement for the reliable determination of the road speed limit should differentiate between the two types of signs and furthermore require higher performance:

 - For explicit speed limit signs: the correct speed limit should be determine for ≥99% of sign passing events.